Menu

 How Does Establishing Negligence Work in a Premises Liability Case?

-A property owner owes a duty of care to anyone who enters their premises.
 According to Colorado Revised Statute §13-21-115, a landowner may include the owner or agent of the property, as well as any person legally responsible for the condition or activities conducted on the premises.

 When a proprietor does not meet this legal obligation, they may be considered negligent in the court of law.
-A Monument property liability attorney could establish negligence on the property owner’s part by demonstrating:

 • The owner knew or should have known that the problem existed